lucianojoublanc-da/derivhack2019dev/guide/README.md

     - Compiling DAML files to `*.dar` archives from IDE, or alternatively `daml build`, which generates them under `.daml/dist/`.
     - Running the local ledger with `daml sandbox`.
 Alternatively, scenarios can be tested from the IDE ("view scenario results" hyperlink above code).
 3. APIs
-    - [DAZL](https://github.com/digital-asset/dazl-client), a simplified python-based API requiring no code-gen step.
+    - [DAZL](https://github.com/lucianojoublanc-da/dazl-client)  ([api docs](https://lucianojoublanc-da.github.io/dazl-client)), a simplified python-based API requiring no code-gen step.
 Note that, as of writing, this doesn't integrate with Jupyter notebooks.
-Note that at this moment this is the only API that can be hosted on the DABL cloud (see previous section).
+Note that at this moment this is the only API that can be hosted on the DABL cloud (see point 2 in previous section).
 The [official bindings](https://docs.daml.com/app-dev/app-arch.html#application-libraries) are not supported at this time.
   Please also note that this is not properly documented right now; this should be fixed over the coming weeks.
     - [REST](https://docs.projectdabl.com/#apicontracts_get) This is WIP.
 Currently the local equivalent of this is not available, and/or fully documented.
 Be aware that an updated version of the API is in the works, which is yet to be integrated into DABL.
 More info forthcoming.